minio/operator/docs/tls.md

 kubectl create secret generic tls-ssl-minio --from-file=path/to/private.key --from-file=path/to/public.crt
 ```

 Once created, set the name of Secret (here it is `tls-ssl-minio`) under `spec.externalCertSecret` field.
 Then create the Tenant.
 MinIO Operator will use this Secret to fetch key and certificate and mount it to relevant locations inside the Tenant pods.
+Make sure you explicitly set `requestAutoCert` field to `false` to disable automatic generation.

 ### Using Kubernetes TLS